Recommended panel testing at Breda Genetics:

 *Thin basement membrane nephropathy (TBMN) is characterized by microscopic hematuria, is largely asymptomatic, and is rarely associated with proteinuria and end-stage renal disease.

-No treatment is available today , but promising experiments in mice have been done with chorionic stem cells (CSC).
+Among the most advanced therapies being tested, there is exon skipping therapy which consists of the use of antisense oligonucleotides to «transform» a nonsense mutation into an in-frame deletion that leads to a milder phenotype.
+This system is being tested in mice animal models, where the results obtained are promising, but for which numerous studies are still required.
+Moreover, promising experiments in mice have been done with chorionic stem cells (CSC).
 When transplanted into Alport mice, a single intraperitoneal injection of CSC significantly lowered blood urea and urine proteinuria levels and nearly two thirds of transplanted mice maintained their weight above the 80% welfare threshold, indicating that indicate that CSC may be used to delay progression of renal pathology via a combination of anti-inflammatory effects and potentially replacement of the defective resident podocytes.

 Recommended panel testing at Breda Genetics: